-NPS land across the four-state Mojave corridor.
-Entry fees apply at most units — an America the Beautiful annual pass ($80) covers all of them and pays for itself in one trip if you’re hitting multiple parks.
+NPS land across the four-state Mojave corridor — eight units between Nevada, California, Arizona, and Utah.
+Entry fees apply at most units; an America the Beautiful annual pass ($80) covers all of them and pays for itself in one trip if you’re hitting multiple parks.
 Buy at any entrance station or at store.usgs.gov.
+Most of these parks keep vehicle travel to paved roads — if you’re after actual overlanding, the dirt access is usually on the BLM land bordering the park, not inside it.
+We’ve flagged that where it applies.

 Joshua Tree National Park